 any other urgent, severe, or concerning symptoms

-For more information on resources for you during this time, visit this guide:
+For more information on resources available to you during this time, visit these guides:

 Visit the CDC's website coronavirus.gov for a comprehensive website.

 National Academies of Medicine Duty to Plan: Health Care, Crisis Standards of Care, and Novel Coronavirus SARS-CoV-2

 (includes topics such as implementation and ethical resource allocation)